 Outside food and drink is prohibited with the exception of one 16.9oz water bottle per person.
 Food and drink will be available for purchase on site.

-There will be no distribution or fliers or other materials without prior approval of Phoenix Comicon.
+There will be no distribution or flyers or other materials without prior approval of Phoenix Comicon.
 Flyers and other materials left in convention space without approval will be discarded.

 Amplified music is prohibited in convention space.